nuxt/vercel-builder/README.md

 ### Environment variables

-Because of Nuxt [approach to environment variables](https://nuxtjs.org/api/configuration-env#process-env-), environment variables present at build time will be compiled into the lambda.
-They may also be required at runtime, depending on how you are consuming them.
+#### `env`

-**Environment variables are baked in at build time.
-This means that if you update the variables in the Vercel dashboard, you will need to trigger a deployment again for the changes to take effect.**

-You may, therefore, need to include them in your `vercel.json` in both the `env` and `build.env` keys (see [Vercel documentation](https://vercel.com/docs/configuration#project/env)).
+If you are [accessing environment variables via `env`](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-env#process-env-) within your Nuxt build, then they will be **baked in at build time**.
+This means that if you update the variables in the Vercel dashboard, you will need to trigger a deployment again for the changes to take effect.
+You must include these variables in `build.env` in your `vercel.json` (see below).

+#### `runtimeConfig`

+If you are using Nuxt 2.13+, it is recommended to use the [new runtimeConfig options](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-runtime-config) instead.

+#### Exposing variables

+There are two environments where you may need to expose environment variables within `vercel.json`.
+They are `env` (for _runtime_ variables) and `build.env` (for _build-time_ variables, which may not be required for `runtimeConfig`).
+See [Vercel documentation](https://vercel.com/docs/configuration#project/env).
 For example:

 ```json
   "env": {